day8/re-frame/docs/clojurescript.md

 | symbol   | `#!clj +`               | The symbol `#!clj +` is also bound to a builtin function.
 It adds its arguments.<br>note: `#!clj +` is not an operator in ClojureScript, it is a function |
 | symbol   | `#!clj yours`           | You'll soon see how to create your own symbols and bind them to values |

+You'll have to wait until about half way through this tutorial to see how to actually create a symbol and bind a value to it. in the meantime, just know they exist and understand that they are effectly a name for another value.

 ## That's It For Syntax

 We've now covered most of Clojure's syntax.

-Seriously.
+But, how can that be?
+Haven't we only looked at data litterals?
+Well, yes, but Clojure is `Homoiconic` which means "code is data" - you write Clojure code using Clojure's data litterals.
+And, because we've covered the data litterals, we also covered just about all the syntax.

 ## Evaluation

-We'll now explore how data is evaluated.
-Wait.
-Really?
-Evaluating data?  **In ClojureScript, we evaulate data, to create new data**.

-More good news: you are going to be delighted at how simple evaluation is.
+You are going to be delighted at how simple evaluation is.
+The overarching concept is: **we evaulate data, to create new data**.

-***First***, all data litterals other than `lists` and `symbols` evaluate to themselves.
+All data litterals other than `lists` and `symbols` **evaluate** to themselves.

 |  Value                |   Evaluates To                    |  Comment    |
 |-----------------------|-----------------------------------|-------------|